-After these activities, the grant proposal of the R&I project is submitted to the identified funding call and upon evaluation and consequent approval by the funding agency the project enters its second phase, where some contractualisation procedures are made with the funding agency and the partners (e.g.: grant agreement and consortium agreement signature, project work plan, project management plan) (Kourounakis, N., & Maraslis, A., 2016; Wrike - b).
+After these activities, the grant proposal of the R&I project is submitted to the identified funding call and upon evaluation and consequent approval by the funding agency the project enters its second phase, where some contractualisation procedures are made with the funding agency and the partners (e.g.: grant agreement and consortium agreement signature, project work plan, project management plan).

-The second phase is the project planning phase, at this stage the objective of the R&ID project is verified and the initial plan revised, making adjustments if needed (e.g.: dates of the activities development and the resources should be adjusted to the timeframe and budget defined on the grant agreement).
-It is in this phase that the project work and project management plans are structured, and its i's prepared the kick-off meeting with all partners of the project is prepared (Kourounakis, N., & Maraslis, A., 2016; Wrike - b).
+The second phase is the project planning phase, at this stage the objective of the R&I project is verified and the initial plan revised, making adjustments if needed (e.g.: dates of the activities development and the resources should be adjusted to the timeframe and budget defined on the grant agreement).
+It is in this phase that the project work and project management plans are structured, and the kick-off meeting with all partners of the project is prepared (Kourounakis, N., & Maraslis, A., 2016).